arindas/laminarmq/README.md

 executed on the same task queue.
 For instance web server tasks will be executed on a different queue than the one that runs tasks for persisting data to the disk.

-We re-use the same constructs that we use the general async runtim execution model.
+We re-use the same constructs that we use in the general async runtime execution model.
 The only difference being, we explicitly care about in which task queue a class of future's tasks are executed.
 In our case, we have the following 4 task queues:
 - Request router task queue